MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 The operational behavior of devices affects the performance stress applied to devices, and therefore their reliability.
 Define operational profiles that estimate behavior over device lifetime, and assess device reliability accordingly.
 Such profiles include operation modes, such as wireless transmission or low-power modes, and environmental conditions, such as temperature, over the device lifetime.

 In normal operating conditions, the device and software should run safely within the specified performance profiles, and avoid running at the limit of the device capabilities.
-A device should be able to service and process all external sensors and data processing that a solution requires.
+The devices must be able to service and process all the external sensors and data processing that the solution requires.

 #### Regulations and standards

 Devices for specific industries are subject to applicable regulations and standards.
-Define any regulations and standards, and make sure devices meet any compliance and conformity requirements.
+Define regulations and standards, and make sure devices meet compliance and conformity requirements.
 Regulations include certification and marking, such as FCC or CE.
 Standards include industry or agency applications, such as ATEX and MIL-SPEC, and safety conformance, for example IEC 61508.

 ### Device management and modeling layer